 - 2. Click Go to the Messaging Driver Page. - 3.
 Click Configure Driver in the upper right section of the page.
-This takes you to a page to configure the messaging service driver, including properties such as incoming IMAP and outgoing SMTP e-mail servers, outgoing server user names and passwords, and so on.
+This takes you to a page to configure the messaging service driver, including properties such as the following: - Incoming IMAP and outgoing SMTP e-mail servers - Outgoing server user names and passwords - List of sender addresses and the default sender address (The addresses you specify for these properties must match the addresses you specify in the Email: From Address and Email: Actionable Address fields of the Workflow Notification Properties page.)

 For handling incorrect e-mail responses, the e-mail driver should be configured to handle incoming mails.
 This action enables human workflow participants to receive and forward notifications.
 Messaging drivers support the various messaging transports.
-See section Section 24.4.1, "How to Configure a Driver" for instructions.
+See section Section 27.4.1, "How to Configure a Driver" for instructions.